androidmads/SQLite2XL/README.md

 <a href='https://play.google.com/store/apps/details?id=com.ajts.androidmads.sqlite2xlDemo&utm_source=AndroidMads&utm_campaign=AndroidMads&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img alt='Get it on Google Play' width='150px' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

 ## Features
+### 1.0.3
+Added Pull Request from https://github.com/cleathley
+1. Added the ability to provide a custom formatter  to the export.
+2. Added the ability to exclude columns from the export.
+3. Added `pretty` name mapping to export
 ### 1.0.2
 1. Added support to add new column from excel while importing, if the column is not exists.
 ### 1.0.1